Companies that use Fullstory

 The company maturity spans dramatically.
 I see early-stage ventures like Clozers with 2 employees and $25K in pre-seed funding alongside massive enterprises like Marriott with 211,000 employees.
 However, the sweet spot appears to be growth-stage companies: Series A and B startups with 50-500 employees, plus established mid-market companies modernizing their digital operations.
 Even the large enterprises here (Pella, Colonial Life, Master Lock) emphasize innovation and digital transformation in their messaging.

-🔧 What other technologies do Full Story customers also use?
+🔧 What other technologies do companies that use Fullstory also use?

 Commonly Paired Technologies